 Prior to entering full-time practice, I served as a Primary Therapist for the day treatment program at Columbus Park Collaborative, an eating disorders treatment center in New York City.
 I have also taught clinical theory and technique in the masters counseling programs at New York University and John Jay College of Criminal Justice.

 When I am not working with patients, I devote time to groups and organizations that align with my passions.
 I am a member of the Division of Psychoanalysis of the American Psychological Association (APA), where I have presented original work, and the American Psychoanalytic Association (APsaA).
-I also serve as Chair of the LGBTQ Study Group of the William Alanson White Institute.
-I am involved with AIDS Health Foundation and their efforts to reduce rates and stigma around HIV/AIDS through advocacy and sexual health education.
+I have also served as Chair of the LGBTQ Study Group of the William Alanson White Institute.